One WI Institute v Nichol, federal lawsuit brief. This brief describes effects of many of these laws.

 2013 Act 182 - Requires all voters to provide documentary proof of residence.
 Previously, this requirement did not apply to those who registered more than 20 days before an election, since all registrants have their residence checked via a verification postcard.
 See Legislative Council memo.
 See lawsuit brief, page 21.

-2015 Act 261 - Completely eliminates Special Registration Deputies, thereby hindering voter registration drives.
+2015 Act 261 - Completely eliminates Special Registration Deputies (effective January 2017), thereby hindering voter registration drives.
 (This Act also allows online registration for those who have a driver's license or DOT ID card.
 SRD's are eliminated when the system is launched.)
 SRD's will no longer be able to check and document proof of residence.
 The net result is that it will be easier to register for those with a DL or DOT ID, but harder for those without a DL or DOT ID.
 See Legislative Council memo, page 2.
 MSNBC: "Wisconsin throws up major registration hurdle."

 Absentee voting provisions of 2015 Act 261, starting with the November 2016 election (see WEC memo).
 Absentee ballots will be rejected if they are missing a witness' address.
 This act also changes the deadline for arrival.
 Previously they needed to be postmarked by Election Day and arrive by the Friday after the election.
 Act 261 forces rejection of those who arrive after Election Day.
 See Legislative Council memo, page 2.
 See letter to editor.